flycastpartnersinc/FreshservicePS/README.md

 ### Installation

-Install PSFreshService from the [PowerShell Gallery]! `Install-Module` requires PowerShellGet (included in PS v5, or download for v3/v4 via the gallery link)
+Install PSFreshService from the [PowerShell Gallery]! `Install-Module` requires PowerShellGet.

 ```powershell
 # One time only install: